capfredf/clang-repl-cc/content/_index.md

 ![Demo3](tcc.gif)

-## Acknowledgments
+## Conclusion & Acknowledgments

+The journey has been incredibly thrilling.
+I have honed my C++ skills and delved into Clang/LLVM with a focus on interactions of components responsible for parsing.
+Thanks to everything I learned from the project, I feel confident in becoming a better Clang/LLVM contributor and compiler hacker.

-I would like to thank my mentor Vassil for his valuable discussions and feedback on the patch.
-Without him, I would not be able to complete the project in a timely manner.
+Last but not the least, I would like to express gratitude to my mentor Vassil for his many valuable discussions and feedback regarding the patch.
+His guidance ensured the project procceeded smoothly.
+Without him, I would have not been able to complete the project in a timely manner.